m-mcardle/CourseScheduler/README.md

-# Sprint 5
+# Sprint 6
-This branch contains the code that was created by team 205 to meet requirements for sprint five.
-This sprint was focused on creating and demonstrating request and response paths across our stack.
-This involved updating the frontend with interactable interface, building a flask server with Gunicorn, and connecting everything together.
+This branch contains the code that was created by team 205 to meet requirements for sprint six.
+This sprint was focused on creating a way for undergraduate students to create a schedule for the Fall 2022 semester.
+This involved updating the frontend with interactable interface.
+We also needed to considere courses that conflict with each other and how the system may eal with that in a neat way.

 https://20.168.192.248/ <- check out our web application using this link!